remarkablemark/remarkablemark.github.io/_posts/2025/2025-12-19-npm-trusted-publishing.md

 layout: post
 title: How to set up trusted publishing for npm
 date: 2025-12-19 19:28:20
+updated: 2026-07-28 14:41:22
-excerpt: How to set up trusted publishing for npm packages on GitHub Actions.
+excerpt: How to set up trusted publishing for npm packages on GitHub Actions CI.
-categories: npm publish oidc github actions
+categories: npm publish oidc github actions ci
 ---

 This post goes over how to set up [trusted publishing for npm packages](https://docs.npmjs.com/trusted-publishers) on GitHub Actions.